SAP-samples/teched2022-DA161/exercises/getStarted/README.md

 **Key Features:**
 - Locate your files
-- Save a new copy of a dashboard
+- Create a copy of the starting dashboards to your local file repository

 ⚠️**Disclaimer**
 When completing exercises, some data values or sceenshots may not match what you see on your sceen.
 It is because the current exercise is based on a feature that is currently in BETA.